baedert/corebird/README.md

 | `Alt + num` | Go to page `num`(between 1 and 4 at the moment)                                                                                           |

-  When a tweet is selected(via keynav):
+  When a tweet is focused(via keynav):

   - `r` - reply
   - `t` - retweet